 Absolutely!

 I shredded the butternut squash with a box grater and got quite the workout.
-It wasn’t hard work, just tedious, and took me about 15 minutes or so.
+It wasn’t hard work, just tedious, and took me about 15 minutes.

 If you want to shave off time, definitely use a food processor fitted with the shredded attachment here.